michaelAlvarino/michaelalvarino.github.io/_posts/2018-05-17-exploring-typed-languages-for-machine-learning.md

 This is another simple model, in this case we need only $$k$$ counts to determine the parameters of our Dirichlet distribution whose sample will be the parameters of our categorical distribution.
 Really we can use $$k-1$$ counts.

-This finally brings us to Go.
+This finally brings us to go.
 Initially I had read some [chat threads](https://www.reddit.com/r/golang/comments/79ggpf/machine_learning_with_go/) about using golang for machine learning and it seems like it's mostly used for deployment in production.
-This solves my first issue because it indicates Go is a good language to create reliable machine learning applications in and was the initial reason for my venture into typed languages for machine learning.
+This solves my first issue because it indicates go is a good language to create reliable machine learning applications in and was the initial reason for my venture into typed languages for machine learning.

-Reading the [Golang tour](https://tour.golang.org/welcome/1) and reading the [go command docs](https://golang.org/cmd/go/) I quickly found out that go is extremely opinionated in project structure and source code organization.
+Reading the [golang tour](https://tour.golang.org/welcome/1) and reading the [go command docs](https://golang.org/cmd/go/) I quickly found out that go is extremely opinionated in project structure and source code organization.
 In go projects all source code for all projects are kept in the users `go` workspace.
 To use an external library programmers must use the command line utility `go get github.com/username/project/...` to retrieve source code from a repository (repos other than github are also supported obviously).
 This command downloads the original source code from the project to your workspace in order to be imported to your source code, then compiled with `go build`.
 Further, `go install` will build your project and place the executable in your `$GOPATH/bin` directory.

 This was all in stark contrast and extremely opinionated when compared to c++.
 In c++ libraries are system dependent and installed into `/usr/includes`, or `/usr/local/includes` directories, or sometimes just header files copied into project source code.
 The resulting binary can also be placed in any of `/usr/bin`, `/usr/local/bin`, or any other location on your `PATH` environment variable.